tquiggle/Diecast-Remote-Raceway/StartingGate/README.md

 * starter.stl
 * thestick[\_long4].stl

-As they are capsurfer's unmodified designs, I have not included the STL files in the repository.
+As they are capsurfer's unmodified designs, I have not included the STL files in this repository.
 You will need to download those STLs from thingiverse.

 The following components have been modified to suit automation